gnilk/vcpu/README.md

 of finishing the language I started to write an assembler for the emulated CPU...
 Good riddance!

+# Stupidity or proceed?
+I made the initial op-code decoding step to always consume 32 bits of data.
+Was pondering to make any CPU access 32 bit aligned.
+However, that would waste quite a bit of space - so I decided not to.
+But I will for now be keeping the 32 bit OP-code structure..
+Perhaps reverting it later..

+Also, changing the format to be strict about the first 32 bits and then additional information in the coming X number of bytes is causing a bit of headache in the compiler..

+For instance, relative addressing was previously solved as when ADDR mode was decoded the REL.ADDR followed.
+However, this broke the strict 32 bit alignment.
+Hence, any relative addr. indicators will now come afterwards.
+This made code-emitters in the compiler more complicated as they need to commit some extra bytes AFTER the initial 32 bits have been emitted...
+And since I allow this on both src/dst operands I might have trailing oper.data from both operands...

+Therefore there now is a 'postEmitter' array - where all post-emitters are placed.
+They are executed in placement order...

 # TO-DO
 ```pre
 - Refactor instruction decoder (and order of details) to enable pipelineing